All aboard the fastest trains in the world

 So, what does it take to be among the elite of high-speed rail travel?
 There’s no defining standard for high-speed rail, but there is an expectation that current lines are should reach more than 200km/h (124 mph) and future installations will top 250km/h (155mph).

-The trains below gain their place on the list based on top speed achieved, whether they are in commercial operation or still in testing.
+Below we list the top 8 fastest trains* in the world based on top speed achieved, whether they are in commercial operation or still in testing.

 Japanese L0 Series Maglev